vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 ```
 candump can0
 ```
-If both the previously-mentioned `cansend` loop and the `CanEchoDevice` are running along with the SilKitAdapterSocketCAN, you should see output similar to the following in the terminal:
+If both the previously-mentioned `cansend` loop and the `sil-kit-demo-can-echo-device` are running along with the sil-kit-adapter-vcan, you should see output similar to the following in the terminal:
 ```
 can0  001   [4]  AA AA BB BB
 can0  002   [4]  AA BB BB 00